-- In the Component Services console, click the Services icon from the console tree.
+- 1. In the Component Services console, click the Services icon from the console tree.
 The list of services is displayed.

-- 2 Right-click the service of your choice.
+- Right-click the service of your choice.
 You can perform Start, Stop, Pause, Resume, and Restart operations.

-- You can select the Startup type from the drop-down list:
+You can select the Startup type from the drop-down list:

 - Automatic (Delayed Start)

-- · Automatic
+- Automatic

 - Manual

 - Disabled

-For more information, see Component Services Administration at support.microsoft.com.
+For more information, see Component Services Administration at docs.microsoft.com.

-ONOTE: Ensure that the Write Filter is disabled while managing the services.
+(i) NOTE: Ensure that the Write Filter is disabled while managing the services.